What I've Learned From 3 Pregnancy Losses In 9 Months

-Read, binge-watch your favorite shows, shop, eat, drink, exercise, meditate — do whatever you need to do to distract yourself in the days following a miscarriage.
-It fucking helps.
+Read, binge-watch your favorite shows, shop, eat, drink, exercise, meditate — do whatever you need to do to distract yourself in the days following a pregnancy loss.
+It helps.
 And don’t judge yourself for it.
 Be selfish.

 4. Grief and gratitude are not mutually exclusive.

 Grieving doesn’t mean you’re not grateful for all of the amazing things in your life.
 Because they do matter!
 But that doesn’t mean you don’t have a right to grieve.
 I’ve found that well-intentioned people will point out all the good things in your life as a means of erasing your grief, but it doesn’t work like that.